dansmyers/ProgrammingAndSoftwareDevelopment/1-Intro_to_Java/README.md

 Complete the five problems in `Deliverables`.
 Put each program into its own `.java` file, then put all of your files into a ZIP archive and submit them through the assignment posted to Canvas.
 I will show you how to add your files to a ZIP in class.

-**You may work with a partner to complete these problems**.
-This is optional: if you want to work alone, that's fine by me.
-If you do work with a partner, you should each make an independent submission on Canvas, so I have a record of everyone's submissions.
-Add your partner's name to the top comment of each of your programs.

 ## Reading

-Complete the **participation questions** for Chapters 2 and 3 of the ZyBook.
-You **don't** need to complete the challenge questions or any sections that are marked as optional.
+Read the rest of Chapter 1 in the textbook, which covers all of the basic structured programming elements of Java.

+## AI Statement

+As you're probably aware, programs like ChatGPT can easily answer these early programming questions.
+However, the entire point of this assignment is to practice writing Java programs, so if you use an AI helper you'll be defeating the entire point of the assignment.
+Therefore, **no AI use is allowed on this assignment**.
+Be aware of the following:

+- I have lots of experience looking at student programs.
+Therefore, I have a pretty good sense of when something looks like it was written by a real student or not.
+The effort you might invest in disguising AI-generated output is better spent just doing the assignment.

+- GPT outputs are randomized, but not that randomized.
+I will be able to see if a significant group of students all hand in very similar programs.

+- If you don't do this assignment honestly, you're going to struggle hard on the later ones where AI will be much less effective.

+- Cheating is for the weak and mediocre, which doesn't include you.

 ## Java Features

-At the end of this sprint, you should be comfortable with the following Java features:
+At the end of this unit, you should be comfortable with the following Java features:

 - Creating a `.java` file that contains a `public class` and a `main` method.